 District Energy System

 The biomass-based District Energy System (DES) provides economic and environmental benefits to the City of Prince George.
 The system takes what was previously considered waste heat from the Lakeland sawmill and transfers it through insulated piping.
 The DES reduces more than 1,900 tonnes of greenhouse gases per year and currently heats many key buildings in downtown Prince George including:

-- Reducing particulate emissions in the city air shed.
+- Reduces particulate emissions in the city air shed.

-- Permitting the City and its customers to meet greenhouse gas reduction goals.
+- Helps the City and its customers meet greenhouse gas reduction goals.

-- Reducing the City's reliance on non-renewable fossil fuels.
+- Reduces the City's reliance on non-renewable fossil fuels.

-- Helping position the City as a leader in bioenergy application.
+- Helps position Prince George as a leader in bioenergy application.

 - Provides energy price certainty.